Last updated April 2022

 No, we do not accept, share, or support the use of, GMO seeds.

 Hybrid (F1) seeds provide a bit of a conundrum.
 Because Silicon Valley Seeds is interested in encouraging the saving and stewarding of seeds and plants, hybrid seeds are not all that desirable because plants grown from such seed will not produce “true to type” plants (which is to say, plants with the same characteristics as those found in their parent).
 That said, hybrid seed can be of great benefit to those growers looking to solve specific pest and/or disease problems, or whose interests lie more towards the produce rather than the next generation of seeds.
 So to answer a rather interesting question with an equally interesting answer, we do not make hybrid seed available to growers through the SaLSA order system, but we do accept the donation of company supplied hybrid seeds and make those seeds available to area gardeners at our twice-yearly seed swaps.

 We very much appreciate receiving donations of locally grown, open-pollinated seed (especially those considered to be heirlooms).
 We are constantly adding new articles and videos describing how to go about saving seeds from different plants.

-The general steps for saving seeds are always the same:
+While the specific details will vary, the general steps used to save seeds are always the same: